 Where to buy coconut flour: This type of paleo flour is now very common and you can purchase it from most health food stores and even at your large supermarket.
 Online, you can certainly find many brands of coconut flour like this one I like from Amazon.

-3. Almond flour (almond meal)
+3. Almond flour (OR almond meal)

 Also referred to as almond meal, this flour is just finely ground almonds.
 You can also use other nuts to serve the same purpose, and it works very well as a paleo-friendly flour substitute.